National Arboretum Canberra

 Discover 7 unique themed gardens that will impress the whole family.
 Here are some favourites:

+- The Labyrinth Garden.
 Labyrinths are a symbol of reflection, renewal and peace.
-This garden and features an 11 circuit labyrinth in a medieval style pattern.
+This garden and features an 11 circuit labyrinth in a medieval-style pattern.

 Dairy Farmers Hill

-Don't miss Dairy Farmers Hill on your visit to the National Arboretum.
-It features a lookout with stunning 360 degree views of Canberra and beyond, as well as the iconic eagle sculpture Nest III.
+Dairy Farmers Hill at the National Arboretum features a lookout with stunning 360 degree views of Canberra and beyond and the iconic eagle sculpture Nest III.

 There are over 20km of walking trails around the National Arboretum for the whole family to embark on.
 There are 94 forests of rare, endangered and symbolic trees for you to discover.
 Some favourites for families with kids:

-After some play at the POD Playground, head on to the Southern Tablelands Ecosystems Park (STEP, Forest 20) to explore the regional botanic garden with a rich variety of eucalyptus trees, shrubs and grasses native to the local area.
+- STEP Track - 1km return, easy walk.
+After some play at the POD Playground, head on to the Southern Tablelands Ecosystems Park to explore the regional botanic garden with a rich variety of eucalyptus trees and native plants.

-Another walk that starts near the POD Playground but heads down to the magnificent Himalayan Cedar Forest with its tall trees, lovely picnic spots and free electric BBQs.
-You will also catch sight of the iconic Wide Brown Land sculpture on your way.
+- Himalayan Cedar Track - 2.1km return, moderate difficulty - starts near the POD Playground but heads down to the magnificent Himalayan Cedar Forest with its tall trees, lovely picnic spots & free electric BBQs.